Access our First Foods® Database in the Solid Starts App.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Offer thin slices or bite-size pieces of pomelo segments with the membrane and seeds removed.
+Offer thin slices or bite-size pieces of pomelo segments with the peel, membrane, and seeds removed.
 This size helps baby hone the pincer grasp (where the thumb and pointer finger meet).

-Continue serving bite-size pieces of pomelo with the membrane and seeds removed and consider offering a utensil for practice.
+Continue serving bite-sized pieces of pomelo with the peel, membrane, and seeds removed and consider offering a utensil for practice.

 Continue offering thin slices or bite-size pieces of pomelo.
 At this age, some toddlers show more selective eating habits.
 Pomelo is often served as part of a layered salad – consider asking the child to help mix the salad as an activity to get them interacting with the food in a no-pressure way.